tetrascience/ts-lib-json-stream/README.md

 ts-lib-json-stream
 ==================

-Simple Library to stringify JSON using streamside
+Simple Library to stringify JSON using streams

 # To build and install